 - Once we have details of your seller and their solicitors/conveyancer from your Estate Agent and the property particulars, we will write to them to confirm they have been formally instructed by your sellers, and to request the draft contract.
 The draft contract should arrive with a pack that includes information on the property’s title held at the Land Registry, the property information / fittings & contents forms completed by the seller and the energy performance certificate (EPC) for the property.
 If the property is leasehold, a copy of the lease will also be included.

-- Many people buy houses in joint names and, as such, need to be aware of an important decision to be made in relation to joint ownership.
-There are two ways that you can jointly own a property:- Joint tenants – this is where both parties have an equal interest in the property and if one of you dies the survivor automatically owns the property.- Tenants in common – you each own a specific share of the property and can leave that share by Will, in the event of your death.*Before you commit to buying the property your conveyancer will ask you your wishes regarding shared ownership
+- Many people buy houses in joint names and, as such, need to be aware of an important decision to be made in relation to joint ownership*.
+There are two ways that you can jointly own a property:- Joint tenants – this is where both parties have an equal interest in the property and if one of you dies the survivor automatically owns the property.- Tenants in common – you each own a specific share of the property and can leave that share by Will, in the event of your death.*Before you commit to buying the property your conveyancer will ask you your wishes regarding joint ownership.

 - You need to let your conveyancer know from the outset if you are also selling a property and need the transactions to be tied together.

 - Your conveyancer will examine the draft contract documents and if necessary raise enquiries with the seller’s solicitor/conveyancer.
 You will be required to go through the standard forms that the seller has completed and let your conveyancer know if everything is as you expected.